 A: Don’t know which top-level domain to use?
 We understand – with so many domains to choose from, you should consider a reputable one that’s powered by Verisign.
 Explore our domain names to learn which one best fits your business’ needs.

 A: That’s a great question.
-With almost 314 million registered domain names out there, you need to check if the domain name you want is available first – you can easily find out with our tool to help your register a domain name.
+With approximately 334.6 million registered domain names out there, you need to check if the domain name you want is available first – you can easily find out with our tool to help your register a domain name.
 You can also find availability statuses through registrar sites.

 A: You can find information on already registered domains and their associated registrars and name servers with Verisign’s Whois tool, which has full access to all records in a registry’s database.